shaunxcode/jsedn/README.md

 ### Install
 	npm install jsedn

+### Use in a web page directly
+	use jsedn.js which is a standalone version that will provide a global "jsedn".

 ### Code
 	var edn = require("jsedn");
 	var map = edn.parse("{:a 5 [1 2] {:name :mike :age 40}}");